On B type family of Dubrovin-Frobenius manifolds and their integrable systems: Introduction

 Let $f = f(\dots,t_{-1},t_0,t_1,t_2,\dots)$ be a formal function depending on the variables $t_\bullet$ with both positive and negative indices.
 Denote $\p_\alpha := \frac{\p}{\p t_\alpha}$.
 Fix some $d \ge 1$ and consider the system of PDEs

 where $k_{min}$ is minimal index, s.t. $k = k_{min}$ and $l = k_{min}+d$ satisfy Eq.~\eqref{eq: stabilization conditions} for a given pair $\alpha,\beta$.

 The right hand side of this equation is a rational function of $\p_1\p_\bullet f$ with the rational coefficients.
 Theorem~\ref{theorem: stabilization} asserts, that the right hand side is well--defined.
 The set $\lbrace \p_1\p_\delta f \rbrace_{\delta=-\infty}^\infty$ should be considered as the initial condition data, and the PDEs above express all the second order derivatives of $f$ via this initial condition data.
+This is common to consider $\p_1\p_\gamma f$ as the functions of $t_1$ for all $\gamma$.